 Making Our Voices Heard: Scheduling Congressional Visits

-Alternatives 2018 is hosting the first annual Alternatives Conference Hill Day!
+Alternatives 2010 is hosting the second Alternatives Conference Hill Day!
 This is a historic opportunity to make our voices heard in the halls of Congress!

 This is the People’s Alternatives!
 Join us in returning Alternatives to its roots!
 These advocacy days will be followed by the Alternatives Conference, with more than 70 workshops, as well as the arts, networking, and sharing hope for a new world!